Watauga River water or watershed scenery in Tennessee

 Best flows

 Use TVA Wilbur LakeInfo for release context and USGS 03486000 at Elizabethton for downstream trend.
-Stable readable flows are best; sudden changes should move the plan to boats, banks, or another river.
+Stable readable flows are best.
+Sudden changes should move the plan to boats, banks, or another river.

-When to skip
+When to leave

 Skip or pivot when release timing is unclear, the Elizabethton gauge is rising beyond your safe plan, access is crowded or uncertain, cold-water gear is inadequate, or TWRA tailwater details have not been checked.